Once again, you have to defend your rights against rent increases. Here is what you need to know.

 How much can the landlord increase?

-It is good to remember that there is no fixed rate in Quebec; only the calculation grid applied by the Régie du logement can determine the increase that the landlord can have.
-In order to help you to estimate this amount, you can use the general indications issued by the Régie, multiplied by your rent.
+It is good to remember that there is no fixed rate in Quebec; only the calculation grid applied by the Tribunal administratif du logement can determine the increase that the landlord can have.
+In order to help you to estimate this amount, you should first multiply your rent by the following percentages, released by the Tribunal administratif du logement each year.

-Indices of the Régie du logement for 2019
+Indices of the Tribunal administratif du logement for 2021

-In addition to the indices, you have to take into consideration the differences between the last two accounts of municipal and school taxes as well as the repairs and major improvements done to your dwelling or on the building in 2018.
-For each bracket of $1000 of repairs, the landlord has the right to an increase of $2.25 per month (2.7% of the amount spent on repairs, divided by 12 months).
+In addition to the indices, you have to take into consideration the differences between the last two accounts of municipal and school taxes as well as the repairs and major improvements done to your dwelling or on the building in the previous calendar year.
+For each bracket of $1000 of repairs, the landlord has the right to an increase of $1.92 per month (2.3% of the amount spent on repairs, divided by 12 months).

-To know the amount of taxes in Montreal, you can call the following phone numbers, give your address and specify that you want to know the amounts for the last two years.
-Divide the difference between amounts of taxes by the number of units and by 12 months.
+To know the amount of taxes in Montreal, you can follow the links below or call the following phone numbers.
+You want to know the amounts for the last two years.
+Divide the increase or decrease in taxes by the number of units and by 12 months.

 School taxes : 514-384-5034, ext.
 0 or https://tfp.cgtsim.qc.ca/asp/tfp.aspx